Dragon Hunters: Collectors game

 The Die Drachenjäger (Dragon Hunters) collectors' game was created and distributed by Dracco Company Ltd, which was a new addition to the Dracco Company's merchandise.
 The game, released in Belgium, featured forty collectible figurines that resembled the monsters, dragons, and the heads of the main characters, Lian Chu, Gwizdo, Zaza, Hector, and Jennyline.
 The game plays identically to Dracco Heads.

 A collection of figurines has also been featured by Revell.

-Junior Novelizations
+Junior novelizations

 A series of junior novelizations of the episodes were published in France.

 Comics

 The comic series Chasseurs de Dragons was published by Delcourt in France and co-edited in the US by Peace Arch.

 Movie

-Directed by Guillaume Ivernel (also art director) and Arthur Qwak, producer by Philippe Delarue, a full-length computer-animated 3D movie was made by Mac Guff Ligne Paris, Futurikon and Trixter Film GmbH.
+Directed by Guillaume Ivernel (who also art directed the film) and Arthur Qwak, and produced by Futurikon co-founder Philippe Delarue, a full-length computer-animated 3D movie was made by Mac Guff Ligne Paris, Futurikon and Trixter Film GmbH.
 The film is a prequel to the series, with Lian Chu, Gwizdo and Hector as roving travelers, and a young Zoria, then known as Princess Zoe.

 A four-minute teaser was shown in both the Annecy Animation Festival and the Marché du Film in 2007.

 It premiered on March 19, 2008 in Russia, and on March 26 in Belgium and France, and premiered 2010 in Mexico.
 It premiered on April 5, 2008 in the United States as part of the Sarasota Film Festival.
 Rob Paulsen confirmed at a convention interview that he and Forest Whitaker were respectively voicing Gwizdo and Lian Chu.